-- Tailwind Tribes, which hook you up to other Tailwind users in your niche so you can each share your Pins.
+- Tailwind Communities, which hook you up to other Tailwind users in your niche so you can each share your Pins.

-Tailwind Tribes alone will help amplify your Pins, so Pinterest sees your Pins as popular.
+Tailwind Communities alone will help amplify your Pins, so Pinterest sees your Pins as popular.
 The more popular your Pins are, the more they get shown to other Pinterest users.